Track work hours with a timer built for client projects

-Track time while the work is happening
+Track billable hours while the work is happening

 Time still stays tied to the right project and client, so the day is ready for review when you need it.